version-fox/vfox-golang/README.md

 1. Push a new tag to the repository which name is `vX.Y.Z` (X.Y.Z is the version number).
 2. The CI will automatically package, then publish [release](https://github.com/version-fox/vfox-plugin-template/releases/tag/v0.0.1) and publish [manifest](https://github.com/version-fox/vfox-plugin-template/releases/tag/manifest).
+## Note
+This is the golang sdk plugin library for vfox, which is still in testing.
+It will be registered within vfox when everything is ready!
+If you would like to test the vfox plugin template together, please go to (https://github.com/version-fox/vfox-plugin-template) and create your own sdk template using the template creation!